lotusnh1/automatic-django-docker-backup/README.md

 # automatic-django-docker-backup
-This bash script creates back up json backup from a django projects  Docker containers which are up and running.
+This bash script creates backups in json format from  django project Docker containers which are up and running.

 In terminal :